graniticio/granitic/doc/tutorial/006-database-read.md

 }
 ```

-or you can supply a <code>map[string]interface{}</code> as a source of parameters instead of a struct and have complete control over the
+or you can supply a `map[string]interface{}` as a source of parameters instead of a struct and have complete control over the
 names of the map keys.

 ### Matching column names and aliases

-Granitic automatically populates the fields on the supplied target object (in this case an instance of <code>ArtistDetail</code>) by finding a field
+Granitic automatically populates the fields on the supplied target object (in this case an instance of `artist.Info`) by
-whose name and type matches a column name or alias in the SQL query's results.
-This process is case sensitive, which is why we've had to define
+finding a field whose name and type matches a column name or alias in the SQL query's results.
+This process is case sensitive,
-the column alias <code>Name</code> in the query to match it to the <code>ArtistDetail.Name</code> field.
+which is why we've had to define the column alias `Name` in the query to match it to the `ArtistDetail.Name` field.

-If you'd prefer not to use aliases in your query or want the the name of the field on the struct to be very different to the column name, you
+If you'd prefer not to use aliases in your query or want the the name of the field on the struct to be very different to
-can use the <code>column</code> tag on your target object, e.g.:
+the column name, you can use the `column` tag on your target object, e.g.:

 ```go
 type ArtistDetail struct {